blitz-js/blitz/USER_GUIDE.md

 Before getting started, you should know **this is alpha software**.
 Blitz is incomplete.
 There are rough spots and bugs.
 APIs may change.
 But you can build an app and deploy it to production.
 We're excited to see what you build!

 If you have any issues at all, please [open an issue](https://github.com/blitz-js/blitz/issues/new/choose) or join the [Blitz slack](https://slack.blitzjs.com) and talk to us in the **#help** channel.
 If you get stuck and frustrated, please don't blame yourself.
 This user guide, and Blitz in general, is not yet fine-tuned for those with less experience.
-But eventually it will be because this is very important to us.
+But eventually, it will be because this is very important to us.

 <br>

 ## Introduction

-Blitz is a Rails-like framework for building monolithic, fullstack React apps.
+Blitz is a Rails-like framework for building monolithic, full-stack React apps.
 The idea is that Blitz makes you extremely productive by doing as much set up and grunt work for you.

 **When building a Blitz app, you don’t have to think about “building an API” or “fetching data from your API”**.
 You only think about writing functions that get and change data.
 And to use those functions in your component, you simply import and call them like a regular function.